On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM

-However, optimal performance in downstream tasks requires more than just surface-level language modeling; it also depends on robust reasoning capabilities.
-The suboptimal performance observed in downstream tasks may be attributed to the degradation of language-agnostic reasoning capabilities.
-This phenomenon suggests that removing the weights or weights of the smallest activations might inadvertently compromise the model's ability to process reasoning, underscoring the reasoning role of these pruned weights, i.e. the smallest weights or weights of the smallest activations.
+We review Table~\ref{tab:perplexity} and Table~\ref{tab:eval_single_calib_lang_selection} together and find it an interesting pattern that pruning with target-language calibration effectively prunes the less impactful weights, yielding highest SNR and lowest pruning error.
+This benefits simple linguistic tasks like general language modeling captured by PPL, but it is less effective for downstream tasks that require knowledge or reasoning.
+We hypothesize that target-language calibration effectively preserves language-specific features, but not language-agnostic ones, such as knowledge retrieval and reasoning abilities for the pruned multilingual LLMs (see Appendix~\ref{app:section_qualitative_generation_results} for qualitative examples).

-To validate our hypothesis, we investigate the internal changes of pruned models on three different levels: subspace level, matrix level, neuron level (columns in a matrix, followed by non-linearity).
-Previous studies on multilingualism of LLMs have sought to separate language-specific features from language-agnostic features, either at the neuron level~\citep{tang-etal-2024-language,zhao2024large,wang-etal-2024-probing-emergence} or from an extracted subspace perspective~\citep{xie2022discovering}.
-To comprehend the underlying mechanisms driving the disparities in pruning metrics and downstream performance when using different calibration languages, we examine the shifts in language-specific and agnostic features and neurons induced by the pruning process.
+To test this, we investigate the internal changes of pruned models at three levels: feature subspace, matrix, and neuron level (columns in a matrix, followed by non-linearity).
+Prior work has separated language-specific features from language-agnostic features at the neuron level~\citep{tang-etal-2024-language,zhao2024large,wang-etal-2024-probing-emergence} or via feature subspace extraction~\citep{xie2022discovering}.
+We examine how these elements shift post-pruning to explain performance differences.

-\subsection{language-specific Subspace Representations}
+\subsection{Language-specific Subspace Representations}